-Celebrate the liturgical year!
+Celebrate the Liturgical Year!

 What is the liturgical year?

 The liturgical year is different from the calendar year.
 The calendar year is a sequence of dates, a way to talk about historical time and events.
 The liturgical year, on the other hand, is a way of organizing and talking about the events that define our spiritual lives in the Christian faith.
 It also allows us to remember the events of the gospel, the centerpiece of the Christian life, and somehow enact those events of long ago in our lives today.

 These events are organized around the story of Jesus--including God's plan to send a Savior, the birth of Jesus, his life and teachings, his death and resurrection, the coming of the Holy Spirit, and the growth of the community of faith, the church.
 The liturgical year organizes us to recall and commemorate these central events as well as to practice living out the journey of faith in our own lives.